Heaty566/NotesPicker/README.md

 ## How to run
 - git clone
 - npm i (with both client and server)
-- fill config file in server folder (.env)
+- fill config file in server folder (.env and nodemon.json)
 - npm start (running production mode)
 - npm start:dev (running development mode)
+- (You have to change proxy in package.json(react app) to allow nodejs povide session in case You want to run server and client seperately.
+You also can run server only which has public folder)
 ---

 ### Input and Example: